Conqxeror/veloxx/docs/API_GUIDE.md

-# Velox API Guide
+# Veloxx API Guide

-This comprehensive guide covers all Velox features and their APIs, organized by functionality.
+This comprehensive guide covers all Veloxx features and their APIs, organized by functionality.

 ## Table of Contents